-The ODCM was reviewed with no changes in 2015.
-A complete copy is attached.
+The ODCM was revised in 2019 a complete copy is attached.

 10.0 SOLID WASTE AND IRRADIATED FUEL SHIPMENTS

 No irradiated fuel shipments or irradiated component shipments were made from the site.
 Common solid waste from Turkey Point Units 3 and 4 was shipped jointly.
 A summation of these shipments is given in Table 6 of this report.